 Anti-trans violence exists beyond breaking news cycles.
 Transphobia is woven into the very fabric of our society.

 This goes beyond deaths, or even physical violence.
 State-sanctioned campaigns of hatred have taken over legislative sessions.
 Transgender people routinely endure transphobic vitriol through bullying, harassment, and other forms of emotional and psychological violence.
-1 in 2 transgender people experience some form of sexual violence within their lifetimes[37].
+Research estimates that 1 in 2 transgender people have experienced some form of sexual violence within their lifetime41.

 To fully and accurately contextualize anti-trans violence to your readers, it’s critical to cover the myriad ways in which it manifests—not just instances of fatal anti-trans violence.